PCMBarber/DnD_Character_Gen/README.md

 The only hand made module used was the EC2 module:

-The EC2 module is configured to create two EC2 Modules in a public subnet.
+The EC2 module is configured to create two EC2 instances in a public subnet.
-Then, it creates an RDS instance using SQL with the required initial database name
+Then, it creates an RDS instance using SQL with the required initial database name.

 ### Inputs

 - instance_type: **String**